ashthornton/asscroll/README.md

 `touchEase: 1` - Smooth scroll easing on touch devices.
 A value of `1` will match the native scroll inertia

-`customScrollbar: false` - Enable the use of a custom scrollbar
+`customScrollbar: true` - Enable the use of a custom scrollbar

 `scrollbarEl: .asscrollbar` - The parent element of the custom scrollbar